Valeri Bure

-Bure left his home in the Soviet Union in 1991 to play junior hockey in the Western Hockey League (WHL) for the Spokane Chiefs.
+Bure left his home in the Soviet Union in 1991 to play junior ice hockey in the Western Hockey League (WHL) for the Spokane Chiefs.
 A two-time WHL all-star, he was the first Russian player in the league's history.
 Internationally, he represented Russia on numerous occasions.
 He was a member of the bronze medal-winning squad at the 1994 World Junior Championship and was a two-time medalist at the Winter Olympics.
 Bure and the Russians won the silver medal in 1998 and bronze in 2002.

 Back and hip injuries led to Bure's retirement from hockey in 2005.
-He now operates Bure Family Wines in St. Helena, California with his wife.
+He now operates Bure Family Wines in St. Helena, California with his wife, actress Candace Cameron Bure, to whom he has been married since 1996.

 Early life

 Valeri Bure was born June 13, 1974, in Moscow, Soviet Union.
 He is the younger son of Vladimir and Tatiana Bure.
 Vladimir, whose family originated from Furna, Switzerland, was an Olympic swimmer who won four medals for the Soviet Union at three Olympic Games between 1968 and 1976.
 Bure's family had a noble history: his ancestors made precious watches for Russian tsars from 1815 to 1917 and as craftsmen of the imperial family, were granted noble status.

 Bure was around nine years old when his parents separated.
 In 1991, he joined his father and brother, Pavel, in moving to North America as his elder sibling embarked on a National Hockey League (NHL) career with the Vancouver Canucks.
 His mother arrived two months later.
 They settled initially in Los Angeles where Vladimir continued to train and coach both Valeri and Pavel in hockey and physical conditioning.
 However, by 1998 both became estranged from their father, along with his second wife and their half-sister, Katya.
 Neither brother has given a reason for the split.